There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Students are able to (1) identify and explain drivers of contemporary penal policy on a global and local scale; demonstrate advanced understanding on a theoretical and empirical level; apply this knowledge to the penal situation in Australia, including local differences; (2) translate this knowledge into research questions; transfer this knowledge to real-life policy; demonstrate practiced skills of problem analysis and critical reasoning applied to the subject matter of the field situation; (3) demonstrate research skills appropriate for locating and assessing relevant primary and secondary materials; and (4) communicate information, ideas and argument related to the field of penal policy in a coherent and logical manner in both written and oral forms.
+Students are able to (1) explain drivers of contemporary approaches to crime on a global and local scale; (2) critically analyse the penal situation in Australia and abroad; (3) apply their knowledge of approaches to crime to actual cases; (4) demonstrate research skills appropriate for locating and assessing relevant primary and secondary materials; and (5) communicate information, ideas and argument related to the field of penal policy in a coherent and logical manner in both written and oral forms.

-- Indicative assessments in this unit are as follows: (1) literature review; (2) group case study; and (3) class participation.
+Indicative assessments in this unit are as follows: (1) research essay; (2) group case study; and (3) class participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)